 The Law School offers a large variety of clinical courses, simulation courses, and skill courses in which students have the opportunity to learn lawyering skills in live-client or simulation contexts.
 These courses permit students to complement the theoretical study of law with experience writing in a variety of contexts, interviewing clients, investigating facts, dealing with adverse parties, contacting government agencies, negotiating on behalf of clients and participating in real or hypothetical court proceedings.

 Include courses that will develop your intellectual and analytical skills and strengthen your oral and written communications skills.
-According to the UW Law School's Assessment 2000, a survey of recent graduates and employers, legal analysis and reasoning is the most important skill for law graduates to bring from law school, and it is critical to the success of a new lawyer.
-Employers and graduates also ranked oral and written communication as among the most important skills for a lawyer to bring from law school; according to respondents, these same skills are critical to a new lawyer's success in the workplace.
+Legal analysis and reasoning is the most important skill for law graduates to bring from law school, and it is critical to the success of a new lawyer.
+Employers and graduates also rank oral and written communication as among the most important skills for a lawyer to bring from law school.
 You should select courses that ensure that you graduate with strength in these areas.

-- Select Outstanding Instructors or Interesting Courses & Diversify
+5. Select Outstanding Instructors or Interesting Courses & Diversify Your Perspectives

 An excellent approach to choosing courses is to select courses taught by professors you admire – professors whose classes will challenge you and whose approach to teaching excites you – or courses on interesting topics.
 Courses chosen either because of enthusiasm for the instructor or the subject matter are often the richest experiences one has in law school.